benlmyers/swiftui-particles/README.md

 ## Defining Entities

-You can define a custom entity by conforming a `struct` to `Entity`.
+You can define a custom entity by conforming a `struct` to `Entity` and providing a value for `var body: some Entity`.

 ```swift
 struct MyEmojiParticle: Entity {